HaarigerHarald/android-youtubeExtractor/README.md

 ## Get it

-* Just import the jar library [youtubeExtractor.jar](https://github.com/HaarigerHarald/android-youtubeExtractor/raw/master/bin/youtubeExtractor.jar)
+* Just import the jar library [youtubeExtractor.jar](https://github.com/HaarigerHarald/android-youtubeExtractor/releases/latest)

-* Or build it yourself from the sources, don't forget you will also need this great library if you do so: [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android)
+* Or build it yourself from the sources (you will also need: [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android))

-## How to Use:
+## Usage

 It's basically build around an AsyncTask.
 Called from an Activity you can write something like that: